German bosses, unions jointly oppose boycott of Russian gas

 German Vice-Chancellor Robert Habeck said in an interview with the Funke media group that “an immediate gas embargo would endanger social peace in Germany.”

 Despite widespread economic sanctions against Russian banks and individuals, the EU continues to send around $850 million per day to Russia for oil and gas, even as EU governments condemn the war in Ukraine.
 Gas-intensive companies include producers of glass, metals, ceramics and chemicals.
-Industry officials say natural gas would be difficult or impossible to replace in the short run.
+Industry officials say in many cases natural gas would be impossible to replace in the short run.

 Analysts say Russian crude oil would be easier to replace than gas but that a boycott would still lead to higher energy prices that would hit consumers who are already facing record EU inflation of 7.5%.